-Welcome and opening remarks by the organizers
+Welcome and opening remarks by the organizers:

-In his welcoming remarks, Mr. Jacques Marion, chairman of UPF-Europe and the Middle East, underscored the urgency for peace amid ongoing conflicts.
-Mr. Marion emphasized the role of religious leaders in seeking peace, reminding the audience of the proposition by the UPF founders in 2000, that the United Nations create an Interreligious Council to work alongside political leaders in resolving conflicts.
+Mr. Jacques Marion, Chairman of UPF Europe and the Middle East, underscored the urgency for peace amidst ongoing conflicts.
+Mr. Marion emphasized that history does not indicate the end of religion; rather, religious convictions endure, surpassing political affiliations.
+In 2000, the UPF founders proposed a bicameral UN structure, including an Interreligious Council, to complement political leaders in conflict resolution.

-Ms. Carolyn Handschin, president of the NGO Committee on the Status of Women in Geneva, reflected on the women's peace movement post-WWI, epitomized by the rallying cry "No more war."
-Following the outbreak of the Ukraine war, organizations like WFWPI and IAFLP advocated "No Peace without Women."
+Ms. Carolyn Handschin, President of the NGO-Committee on the Status of Women in Geneva, reflected on the Women's Peace Movement post-WWI, epitomized by the rallying cry "No more war."
+Following the outbreak of the Ukraine war, organizations like WWFWPI and IAFLP advocated "No Peace Without Women," demanding partnership acknowledgment in peace efforts.
 Major events on this theme yielded enthusiastic responses and practical outcomes.

-Session 1: A faith-based approach to lasting peace through reconciliation
+Session 1: A faith-based approach to lasting Peace through reconciliation.

-Ms. Karen Bybee, representative of LDS Charities to the UN Office, Geneva, ably chaired the session.
+Ms. Karen Bybee, representative of LDS Charities to United Nations Offices, Geneva, ably chaired the session.

-Rev. Dr. Jerry Pillay, general secretary of the World Council of Churches, addressed the inclination of political leaders toward aggression rather than seeking peaceful dialogue, citing conflicts in Ukraine, Russia, and Israel-Palestine.
+Rev. Dr. Jerry Pillay, General Secretary of the World Council of Churches, addressed the inclination of some political leaders towards aggression rather than seeking peaceful dialogue, citing conflicts in Ukraine, Russia, and Israel-Palestine.
 He noted these conflicts often arise from factors other than religious differences.
-The WCC emphasizes peace from a faith perspective, believing individuals should be agents of peace, justice, and stability.
+The World Council of Churches emphasizes peace from a faith perspective, believing individuals should be agents of peace, justice, and stability.
+Their 2022 Assembly condemned polarization, militarization, and the misuse of religion to justify violence, advocating for dialogue, understanding, and cooperation.
+They promote a holistic approach to peace, encompassing wholeness, reconciliation, and healing.

-Rev. Pillay proposed five strategies for lasting peace: challenging structures that incite war; advocating for justice in economic, gender, climate, and digital realms; promoting healing and reconciliation; adopting an integrated approach to global challenges; and fostering collaboration across diverse groups, including NGOs and various faiths.
+Rev. Pillay proposed five strategies for lasting peace: challenging structures that incite war, advocating for justice in economic, gender, climate, and digital realms, promoting healing and reconciliation, adopting an integrated approach to global challenges, and fostering collaboration across diverse groups, including NGOs and various faiths.
+These strategies aim to address the root causes of conflict and create a sustainable and inclusive peace.

-Mr. Heiner Handschin, coordinator of the International Association for Peace and Development (IAPD) in Europe and the Middle East, emphasized the necessity of action in times of violence, quoting the late US President John F. Kennedy to underscore the importance of good people taking decisive steps against evil.
+Mr. Heiner Handschin, Coordinator, IAPD Europe and the Middle East, emphasized the necessity of action in times of violence, quoting John F. Kennedy to underscore the importance of good people taking decisive steps against evil.
 He highlighted the vital role religious leaders play in guiding their communities and addressing global injustices.
-Mr. Handschin advocated for a more inclusive peace strategy involving religious leaders.
+Despite their potential, religious figures are often excluded from formal peace processes.
+Mr. Handschin advocated for a more inclusive peace strategy involving religious leaders, suggesting the UN evolve into a bicameral institution with an Interreligious Council to enhance global peace efforts.
 He also connected peacebuilding to familial roles, paralleling parenting with conflict resolution.

-Ms. Srruthi Lekha Raaja Elango, deputy director of the WFWP Office for UN Relations in Geneva, emphasized that differing standards of peace fuel conflicts.
+Ms. Srruthi Lekha Raaja Elango, Deputy Director at WFWP Office for UN Relations in Geneva, emphasized that differing standards of peace fuel conflicts.
 She shared a personal experience from Germany, where "Ruhezeiten" laws ensure quiet nights and Sundays.
 As an Indian immigrant, she found adapting to these standards challenging, highlighting cultural differences.
 This contrasts sharply with regions in conflict, where grave violations like bombings are common.
 She criticized the inconsistency in global peace standards and the failure of the Responsibility to Protect doctrine.
 True peace requires equal standards, without hypocrisy or double standards, and treating others as we wish to be treated.

-Session 2: "No Peace without Women"
+Session 2: "No Peace without Women".